tdesposito/EH-Versioner/README.md

 version, and when found replaced with the same phrase with the NEW version.
 If the search fails, you get a warning.

-## To Do
+## (Maybe) To Do

+These are things I think would be good for a general-purpose tool, but which I don't particularly need.

 * Add defaults for the command-line flags to the configuration, so you don't have to specify non-default options all the time.
-* Set defaults for the command-line arguments to the configuration.
+* Set defaults for the command-line arguments to the configuration (if you don't want "patch" for example).
+* Make the git phase respect --quiet.
+* Add a --verbose mode